-Does The BackBone™ really work?
+Does The Bedsore Rescue Cushion® really work?

-I get this question all the time: “Gwen: Do you have evidence that The BackBone™ turning wedge prevents pressure ulcers?”
+Everyone askes: “But Gwen: Do you have evidence that The Bedsore Rescue Cushion® turning wedge actually prevents pressure ulcers?”

-If you want to reduce pressure injury incidence at your facility, start with a cushion that honestly reduces pressure.
+When it comes to preventing and treating pressure ulcers; Start with comfortable and long lasting pressure reduction.
+If you want to reduce pressure injury incidence at your facility, always start with a cushion that honestly reduces pressure.

 Gwen Jewell, Clinical II RN, BSN, CWS